sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-nativescript-geolocation/cp-mobile-dev-kit-nativescript-geolocation.md

     <!-- border -->![MDK](img-2.3.gif)

   4. Set `KeyName`as `Coordinates`.
-To bind it's value property, click on `create a new rule`.
+To bind it's value property, click on `create a rule`.
 You will create a new JavaScript file to capture the device location: latitude & longitude.

     <!-- border -->![MDK](img-2.4.png)